Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

+Our project is based on the biology of quorum sensing of Candidatus Liberibacter asiaticus.
+The system here the two components system LuxR-AHL.
 The Genome of Candidatus Liberibacter asiaticus (CLas) revealed the presence of luxR that encodes LuxR protein, one of the two components typical of bacterial “quorum sensing” or cell-to-cell communication systems.
 Interestingly, the genome lacks the second components; luxI that produce Acyl-Homoserine Lactones (AHLs) suggesting that CLas has a solo LuxR system.
 In the current project, we will test the effect of AHL-producing citrus plants on the pathogencity of CLas.
-Although the postdoctoral researcher has joined our lab two months later than the proposed starting date, we have selected different Lux-I genes from different bacteria expressing different AHLs.
-The selected genes included TraI (accession number: L22207.1) from Agrobacterium tumefaciens, AhyI (accession number: CAA61653) from Aeromonas hydrophilia, AYsI (accession number: DQ058009) from Agrobacterium vitis, CepI (accession number: AF019654.1) from Burkholderia cepacia, CviI (accession number: AY277257.1) from Chromobacterium violaceum, EsaI (accession number: L32183) from Panteoa stewartii, ExpI (Accession number: AY507108.1) from Pectobacterium carotovorum, LasI (protein ID: AHW72185.1) from Pseudomonas aeruginosa, RhlI (accession number: U11811.1) from Pseudomonas aeruginosa, PhzI (accession number: AAC18898.1) from Pseudomonas fluorescens, CinI (accession number: AF210630) from Rhizobium leguminosarum bv.
-Viciae, RhiI (protein ID: CAK10388) from Rhizobium leguminosarum bv.
-Viciae, RaiI (accession number: AJ427969) from Rhizobium leguminosarum bv.
-Viciae, CerI (accession number: AF016298) from Rhodobacter sphaeroides, SwrI (accession number: U22823.1) from Serratia liquifaciens, SinI (Protein ID: CAC46418.1) from Sinorhizobium meliloti, VanI (accession number: U69677) from Vibrio anguillarum, LuxI (protein ID: AAD48474.1) from Vibrio fischeri, LuxM (accesion number: L13940) from Vibrio harveyi, Yenl (accession number: X76082.1) from Yersinia enterocolitica, YpsI (accession number: AF079973.1) from Yersinia pseudotuberculosis, and YtbI (accession number: AF079136.2) from Yersinia pseudotuberculosis.
-Currently, we are synthesizing the genes in order to insert them in CTV-based vector prior to the infiltration inside citrus trees.
+We have selected different Lux-I genes from different bacteria expressing different AHLs.
+In order to isolate the genes, we will obtain bacteria from the American type culture collection including Agrobacterium tumefaciens, Aeromonas hydrophilia, Agrobacterium vitis, Burkholderia cepacia, Chromobacterium violaceum, Panteoa stewartii, Pectobacterium carotovorum, Pseudomonas aeruginosa, Pseudomonas aeruginosa, Pseudomonas fluorescens, Rhizobium leguminosarum bv.
+Viciae, Rhizobium leguminosarum bv.
+Viciae, Rhizobium leguminosarum bv.
+Viciae, Rhodobacter sphaeroides, Serratia liquifaciens, Sinorhizobium meliloti, Vibrio anguillarum, Once we receive the bacteria we will culture them prior to insolate the genes by PCR.
+We will insert genes in CTV-based vector prior to the infiltration inside citrus trees.
+Our aim is to interfere with CLas signaling by expressing AHL which will enhance the bacterial aggregation and attachment and results in localization of the bacterium in certain branches.

 Category: Horticultural & Management